 One of the most popular open-source platforms available, Magento is the perfect choice for any e-commerce solution.
 With a very flexible cart system and plenty of customisation options, it is one of the most versatile platforms on the market.

-One of the most popular, paid, cloud-based solutions on the market.
-Despite the lack of access to the “files”, the advanced management panel allows us to implement many changes to a website.
+A reliable paid cloud-based solution with a big presence on the market.
+Despite the lack of access to “files”, the advanced management panel allows us to implement many changes to a website.
 If nothing else, we can use it to provide support with optimisation guidelines.

 An open-source e-commerce platform, SpreeCommerce is a comprehensive tool that is often chosen for its ease of use.
-Through the use of various extensions and 3rd party intergrations, its functionalities are nearl-endless.
+Through the use of various extensions and 3rd party integrations, its functionalities are near-endless.
 It uses Ruby on Rails as its basis, which helps greatly simplify processes and speed up delivery.

-One of the most popular shop engines in the UK and Europe.
+A shop engine that’s gained particular traction in the UK and Europe.
 The free open source code allows us to implement non-standard modifications.
 Our vast experience with the engine has allowed us to prepare readymade elements for source code.

 Frequently asked questions